zherring/zherring.github.io/install/index.md

 layout: page
 title: Install Animation
 project: Install Animation
-aside: Fun with SVGs and animation
+aside: Fun with SVGs and Stroke-Dashoffset
 img: /img/svg/splash-inst.svg
 class: install
 type: project
 ---

-I was asked to firm up the onboarding and installation screens with a couple of illustrations.
-After sketching for an hour or so, I realized this was the perfect opportunity to play with SVG animations (particularly the stroke-dashoffset technique Vox and Polygon popularized a few months back).
+Here's a fun SVG experiment I did for Installation graphics.
 It was only a half an afternoon of work to put a proof of concept on Codepen for engineering, but I was really happy with the end results.

 <em>Notes</em>: Best displayed in Chrome and Firefox.